Trevor Jacob

-Trevor Jacob (born August 6, 1993) is an American snowboard cross competitor, extreme sports athlete, YouTuber, and former aircraft pilot.
+Trevor Daniel Jacob (born August 6, 1993) is an American Olympic athlete, snowboard cross competitor, extreme sports athlete, YouTuber, and light aircraft pilot.
 He represented the United States in snowboarding in the 2014 Winter Olympics.

-In December 2021, he posted a YouTube video in which he parachutes out of a light aircraft claiming engine failure.
-The Federal Aviation Administration revoked his pilot certificate after determining that he had crashed the plane for the sole purpose of filming it.
+Jacob posted a YouTube video in December 2021 in which he parachuted out of a light aircraft claiming engine failure.
+The Federal Aviation Administration revoked his pilot certificate after determining that he had intentionally crashed the plane for the sole purpose of filming it.
+In May 2023, Jacob pleaded guilty to a charge of obstruction of justice, having disposed of the aircraft wreckage without authorization or supervision while lying to federal investigators about its disposition.
+He admitted that he intentionally crashed the plane for notoriety and profit.
+He was sentenced to six months in prison.

 Athletic career

 A native of Mammoth Lakes, California, Jacob competed at the 2014 Winter Olympics in Sochi, Russia.
 He made it to the semifinal of the men's snowboard cross, where he failed to qualify for the final.
 He lost by inches to fellow American Alex Deibold, who went on to earn the bronze medal.
-Jacob ultimately finished 9th.
+Jacob ultimately finished ninth.

-Jacob competed in snowboard cross at the Winter X Games in 2014, 2015, and 2016, with a best finish of 5th place in the 2016 competition.
+Jacob competed in snowboard cross at the Winter X Games in 2014, 2015, and 2016 in Aspen, Colorado, with a best finish of fifth place in the 2016 competition.
+He also competed in the 2013–14 FIS Snowboard World Cup, winning the Snowboard Cross event held on 11 January 2014.

 In addition to snowboarding, Jacob has participated in skateboarding, surfing, BMX riding, motocross and mixed martial arts, and was part of Travis Pastrana's Nitro Circus collective.

 YouTube

-Jacob produces videos for YouTube and has become known for skydiving, aviation and snowboarding content.
+Jacob produced videos for YouTube and has become known for skydiving, aviation and snowboarding content.
 By January 2022, his YouTube channel had over 100,000 subscribers.